Svenska – English

 A noble line goes extinct

 Note: In Torpa church there is a plaque in memory of Peder Gabriel Gyllenståhl, bearing the years 1673-1677.
 This makes no sense in view of the information in the church registers, so there must be some error.
-Perhaps a restoration effort has resulted in the wrong year being read and painted.
+The two sons lived 1673-1674 and 1674-1677.
+Perhaps a restoration effort has resulted in the wrong year being read and painted?

 The couple eventually had six children, but they were never to have any surviving sons.
 The third child, Brita Maria, only grew to 14 years of age, but after that things started looking up.
 By now, Gabriel had been ennobled and really needed a son if his title and privileges were to be handed down to the next generation.
 This was not to be, but at least the next three daughters all survived and married well.
 Hedevig Margareta married lieutenant Gustaf Adolf Macklier, and Maria Sophia married captain Erik Alfort.
-The youngest daughter, Märta Christina, married the vice district judge (vice häradshövding) Johan Svanhals.
+The youngest daughter, Märta Christina, married the vice district judge (vice häradshövding) Johan Svanhals after Gabriel’s death.
+Much more will be told of these daughters and their marriages in chapter 4.

 - 1. icon-male Peder ”Peer” Gabriel (2/3 1673 – 14/6 1674) icon-times